openhab/org.openhab.binding.zwave/doc/inovelli/lzw31sn_0_0.md

 ### Parameter 51: Instant On

 Instant On
-Enable instant on (ie: disable 700ms delay at the switch).
+<p&gtEnable instant on (ie: disable 700ms delay at the switch).
 If delay is disabled, scene control will be limited to button 1 (ie: tap up 1x or tap down 1x) and button 7 (config button).
-All other buttons (2-6) will be disabled.
+All other buttons (2-6) will be disabled.</p&gt
 The following option values may be configured -:

 | Value  | Description |